microsoft/azure-pipelines-tasks/Tasks/GithubReleaseV0/README.md

 * **Target:** This is the commit SHA for which the github release will be created.
 By default, the value is $(Build.SourceVersion) which corresponds to the commit for which the build was run.
 If you specify a branch name here(E.g. *master* ), the latest commit from this branch will be used as target.
 This field is ignored when using edit and discard actions.

-* **Tag Type:** This field allows you to configure the tag to be used for a release action.
+* **Tag Source:** This field allows you to configure the tag to be used for a release action.
 It can be done in 2 ways:

                 * Git tag: This option is available only for *create* action.
 If selected, the release will be created using the git tag that is associated with this commit.
 If no tag is found for the given commit, the release will not be created.
 If multiple tags are found, the task will throw an error.